So you want to choose the best character color palette?

 - Turquoise, Dark Blue, Beige: Innovative and assertive like Blue Fairy and Snow White

 - Yellow, Blue, Red: groovy and brilliant like Superman

 - Beige, Brown, Dark Brown: friendly and alive more used in anime movies.

 - Green, Blue, Yellow: juvenile and intelligent …

-In the character design industry, a lot of designers and agencies go for Disney characters color palettes as a role model for better recognition.
+In the character design industry, many designers and agencies go for Disney characters’ color palettes as role models for better recognition.
 Does this mean we should create our characters based on Disney only?
-Certainly not, What matters the most is that you take advantage of the versatility of this color palette and then add something unique to the color palette that makes it stand out.
+Certainly not, What matters the most is that you take advantage of this color palette’s versatility and then add something unique to the color palette that makes it stand out.

-Below is a list of most well known Disney characters along with their main color palette:
+Below is a list of the most well-known Disney characters along with their primary color palette: